What Is a Corporate Identity Manual? 7 Steps to Make One

 How to Make a Corporate Identity Manual?

 Every company and every brand, regardless of its size, needs a corporate identity manual.
-As we said above, this document will help you to be consistent when presenting yourself to any audience and in any form.
+This document ensures consistent self-presentation to any audience or in any format, as mentioned earlier.

 That’s why we want to explain in 7 simple steps how you can design your own manual: